kzj18/activeINR-S/README.md

 ### Single Scene

-1. To run Active Neural Mapping on the `Denmark` scene of `Gibson` dataset, run the following command.
+1. To run our method on the `Denmark` scene of `Gibson` dataset, run the following command.

     ```bash
     roslaunch active_inr_s habitat.launch
     ```

-2. To run Active Neural Mapping on the `Pablo` scene of `Gibson` dataset, run the following command.
+2. To run our method on the `Pablo` scene of `Gibson` dataset, run the following command.

     ```bash
     roslaunch active_inr_s habitat.launch scene_id:=Pablo
     ```

-3. To run Active Neural Mapping on the `zsNo4HB9uLZ` scene of `MP3D` dataset, run the following command.
+3. To run our method on the `zsNo4HB9uLZ` scene of `MP3D` dataset, run the following command.

     ```bash
     roslaunch active_inr_s habitat.launch config:=config/datasets/mp3d.json
     ```

-4. To run Active Neural Mapping on the `YmJkqBEsHnH` scene of `MP3D` dataset, run the following command.
+4. To run our method on the `YmJkqBEsHnH` scene of `MP3D` dataset, run the following command.

     ```bash
     roslaunch active_inr_s habitat.launch config:=config/datasets/mp3d.json scene_id:=YmJkqBEsHnH